Practical Comparison for Salesforce Document Generation

 docuWeaver

 docuWeaver is designed to offer simple, predictable, admin-friendly document generation for Salesforce teams.
+Key features include:

 Templates use clean placeholder structures